i-Ready Math Diagnostic Scores by Grade 2026: Calculator & Chart

 Placement Level Interpretation

-Student Profile: 6th grader with scale score of 595
+Student profile: Grade 6 student with a scale score of 595.

 Understanding i-Ready Placement Levels